-- (3) The arbitrators shall meet with the parties immediately after their appointment to determine a schedule for arbitration, including whether and to what extent discovery is required.
+- The arbitrators shall meet with the parties immediately after their (3) appointment to determine a schedule for arbitration, including whether and to what extent discovery is required.
 The arbitrators may set the matter for an evidentiary hearing, or oral argument, or may determine to dispose of the dispute based upon written submissions only.
 If an evidentiary hearing is held, the normal rules of evidence shall be relaxed, pursuant to the arbitrators' discretion.
 All parties shall have the right to participate in the hearing and may determine the most effective and efficient method for the presentation of their case.
-The parties may present evidence through live testimony, written reports and affidavits, or the argument of counsel or its representative at the hearing.
-The parties may be represented by any person of their choice at proceedings before the arbitrators, irrespective of whether the representative is an attorney. - All parties shall bear their own costs and attorney fees associated with their participation in arbitration.
+The parties may present evidence through live testimony, written reports and affidavits, or the argument of counsel or its representative at the ht'armg.
+The parties may be represented by any person of their choice proceedings before the arbitrators, irrespective of whether the at representative is an attorney. - (4) The cost of arbitration shall be borne equally by the Tribe and State.
+All parties shall bear their own costs and attorney fees associated with their participation in arbitration.
 The decision of the arbitrators shall be final and non-reviewable.
 Any party may pursue any remedy which is otherwise available to that party to enforce orders of the arbitrators in the event voluntary compliance does not occur.